-Is there a family in your community that your church was able to support during a difficult season?
+Is there a family in your community your church was able to support during a difficult time?
+Tell your givers!

 These stories make generosity personal and powerful.
-It doesn’t matter if you convey these stories via video, email or Q&A before the offering.
-Just get the word out!
+It doesn’t matter if you tell these stories via video, email or a Q&A session before the offering – just get the word out!

 Of these 14% of churches, ‘the ability to receive automatic donations‘ was listed as the single most significant factor in encouraging people to tithe.

-Members are able to ensure that illness, travel, cancelled services or forgetfulness will not come between them and their gift to your church.
+By providing an automated way to give, your members can ensure things like illness, travel, cancelled services or forgetfulness can not come between them and their gift to your church.

 When tithes and offerings are automated, it is consistent and reliable.